As we all know fireworks have become a 4th of July tradition in the USA.

 Fireworks were used at the first anniversary of the Declaration of Independence on the 4th of July in 1777.

-Of all American companies, Disney, are possibly the best known company to have embraced fireworks and use over $35,000 worth of fireworks every night.
+Of all American companies, Disney, is possibly the best-known company to have embraced fireworks and use over $35,000 worth of fireworks every night.